dgraph-io/sandbox/README.md

 The `update` auth rules allow this update because the correct group was encoded in the JWT custom claims

-## ⚠️ End of fork-specific Steps ⚠️
+## ⚠️ End of branch-specific Steps ⚠️

 ## Make targets